 After turning off Highway 395, just after the Mammoth Airport on Hot Creek Hatchery Road, you will proceed for about a mile until you start seeing signs that will direct you to the geothermal site.
 The road is paved for the first 2 miles then gravel for the next 2, but my Toyota Matrix had no problem crossing it.

 From the parking lot, you can just walk to the overlook if you want to see the craziness from above.
-This part has information on the history of the area as well and provides an excellent viewpoint of the blue pools
+The overlook has information on the history of the area as well and provides an excellent viewpoint of the blue pools.

 This is as close as you can get to the area before they tell you not to proceed any further.
 I heeded the signs, took a few more pictures then headed back the way I came.